kilowhat/kilowhat.net/_extensions/custom-paths.md

 Issues that have been fixed as of 1.3.0:

 - [v17development's SEO](https://discuss.flarum.org/d/18316) was not able to add SEO tags to pages with customized URLs.
+The meta tags still contain incorrect hard-coded URLs.

 ## Installation